iit-Demokritos/community-Tracking-GED/README.md

 - Windows are numbered consecutively starting from 0.
 The same holds for the communities in each window.

+## References
+[^fn1]: Piotr Brodka,  Stanislaw Saganowski,  and Przemyslaw Kazienko  (2011), *Tracking group evolution in social networks*, International Conference on Social Informatics, 316--319, Springer

 ## Licence
 community-tracking - NCSR Demokritos module Copyright 2016 Michail Apostolou

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at: https://www.apache.org/licenses/LICENSE-2.0

-[^fn1]: Piotr Brodka,  Stanislaw Saganowski,  and Przemyslaw Kazienko  (2011), *Tracking group evolution in social networks*, International Conference on Social Informatics, 316--319, Springer